zarthon/hadmyfab/README.md

 TODO
 -----
-    Show aggregate data on the screen like facebook(DONE) Create a map reduce job something like, outputting a wordcount on each users wall The above requires creating a new table aggregate something like (userid,aggregated string of wall) Then do a mapred job of word count for each userid and store the result in db as userid,word,count with pk as (userid,word)
+    Show aggregate data on the screen like facebook (DONE) Create a map reduce job something like, outputting a wordcount on each users wall (DONE) The above requires creating a new table aggregate something like (userid,aggregated string of wall) Then do a mapred job of word count for each userid and store the result in db as userid,word,count with pk as (userid,word)